adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-check-subscription-status.md

 </Zoom>
 14. Click the **Confirm** button twice.

-Now, continue adding actions that should be done if the user has or does not have the required subscription - open the next page or show a paywall to buy the access.
+Now, add the actions for what happens next — if the user has the right subscription or not.
+Either take them to the next page or show the paywall so they can buy access.